ritzapds/ritzapds.github.io/about.md

 avatar: https://ritzapds.github.io/images/Butterfly-image.png
 ---

-Will provide you more details in coming days!
+We will provide you with more details in coming days!
+We would like to share our thoughts on many topics like Music, Dance, Karate, School, Holidays, Vacation, About Friends and many many more such topics.

+Do watch for this space and our blogs.
+Happy Blogging.

 ### More Information